 Do you need to set up a Montessori homeschool classroom to do Montessori at home?

 Our homeschool classroom is all about functionality based on our needs and her learning style!
+(And, it’s still a cute homeschool room!)

 We do an eclectic mix of homeschooling — some planned courses and some unschooling.